pascallaliberte/sharpen.page/_i18n/en/_posts/2019-01-10-changing-orbits-selling-your-idea.md

 Your teenage kid is asserting her independence and not taking your ideas?
 It's not yet the right moment.

 But the time will eventually come.
-One day, there will be a struggle that will push the person forward, give them momentum.
-That's when your idea might become attractive, create fewer anxieties, and truly be better than not changing anything at all.
+One day, there will be a struggle that will push the person forward {% include components/icon-struggle.html %}, give them momentum.
+That's when your idea might become attractive {% include components/icon-attraction.html %}, create fewer anxieties {% include components/icon-anxieties.html %}, and truly be better than not changing anything at all.

 ## Mapping Out the Forces

 While you're waiting for that person to be ready, map out the forces:

-* **Struggle of the moment:** Right now, what is the person struggling with?
+* **{% include components/icon-struggle.html %} Struggle of the moment:**<br>Right now, what is the person struggling with?
-* **Attraction to the solution:** What's attractive about what you're proposing?
+* **{% include components/icon-attraction.html %} Attraction to the solution:**<br>What's attractive about what you're proposing?
-* **Anxieties about the solution:** What is causing some form of anxiety or hesitation about what you're proposing?
+* **{% include components/icon-anxieties.html %} Anxieties about the solution:**<br>What is causing some form of anxiety or hesitation about what you're proposing?
-* **Habits of the present:** What will the person revert back to instead of going with what you're proposing?
+* **{% include components/icon-habits.html %} Habits of the present:**<br>What will the person revert back to instead of going with what you're proposing?
+{: .forces }

 Continue doing that exercise until you get a clear sense of what's happening.
 At some point, the forces are going to check out, and it'll be time to make a strong proposal.